 The Bachelor of Arts in Astronomy is broader and less specialized than the B.S., with a much greater choice in course selection.
 It is designed, like the B.S., to develop and sharpen analytical and quantitative reasoning, while allowing cultivation of a broader range of knowledge than with the B.S., one that can be applied to a variety of career options.
 The B.A. degree track requires a coursework of 41 credit hours.
-Its greater flexibility is obtained by not requiring 18 credits of physics courses from the required coursework for the B.S.
+In comparison to the B.S. degree, the B.A. requires 18 fewer physics credit hours, which allows for greater flexibility.

 - MAC 2311 – Calculus 1

 - MAC 2313 – Calculus 3